uqlibrary/technology-training/R/ggplot2_intro.md

 * On CDS computers (the first time takes about 10 min):
   * Log in with your UQ username and password
   * Make sure you have a working internet connection
+  * Go to search at bottom left corner (magnifiying glass)
   * Open the ZENworks application
   * Look for RStudio
   * Double click on RStudio which will install both R and RStudio